 We are here to offer You the food for Your mind through an interesting programme, but also a memorable experience by introducing You the gems of Tallinn and Estonia.
-Therefore, we have chosen Kultuurikatel (The Creative Hub) as a venue for our event and Lennusadam (The Seaplane Harbour) as a venue for the gala-dinner.
+Therefore, we have chosen Kultuurikatel (The Creative Hub) as a venue for our event and The Port of Tallinn Cruise Terminal as a venue for the gala-dinner.
 Let us give You a hint, why these places are worth to visit.

 The Congress will take place at The Creative Hub, which is very close to the Old Town and City Center and is accessible by every means of transportation.
 The building was completed as Tallinn City Central Power Station in 1913.
 After a long hiatus, the stunning industrial complex was re-opened in 2015 as a renovated universal creative and event centre.
 The interior blends the old with new creatively.